bevanda/ADP/README.md

 # ADP
-Approximate Dynamic Programming assignment solution for a maze environment fot the course ADPRL at TU Munich
+Approximate Dynamic Programming assignment solution for a maze environment for the course ADPRL at TU Munich